brendt/stitcher.io/src/content/book/02-data.md

 At the core of every project, you find data.
 Almost every application's task can be summarized like so:  provide, interpret and manipulate data in whatever way the business wants.

 You probably noticed this yourself too: at the start of a project you don't start building controllers and jobs, you start by building, what Laravel calls, models.
-Large projects benefit from making ERDs and other kinds of diagrams to conceptualise what data will be handled by the application.
-Only when that's clear, you can start building the entry points and hooks that work with your data.
+Large projects benefit from making ERDs or other kinds of diagrams to conceptualise what data will be handled by the application.
+Only when that's clear, you can start building the entry points and hooks that work with this data.

-In this chapter we'll take a close look at how to work with data in a structured way, so that all developers in your team can write the application to handle this data in a predictable and safe way.
+In this chapter we'll take a close look at how to work with data in a structured way, so that all developers in your team can write applications to handle this data in predictable and safe ways.

 You might be thinking of models right now, but we need to take a few more steps back at first.

-{{ ad:carbon }}

 ## Type theory